UseMuffin/Throttle/README.md

 This plugin allows you to limit the number of requests a client can make to your app in a given time frame.

-## Requirements

-- CakePHP cache engine with support for atomic updates

 ## Installation

 ```bash